135 locals recommend ·

 - 37 locals recommend

-“The Van Gogh Museum is an Dutch art museum dedicated to the works of Vincent van Gogh and his contemporaries in Amsterdam”
+“The Van Gogh Museum is a museum dedicated to the Dutch painter Vincent van Gogh, located on the Paulus Potterstraat and the Museumplein in Amsterdam, in the South district”

 “It just opened their permanent collect earlier this year, you will find lots of interesting contemporary art and design”